Enorovan/sgda-patch/README.md

 ## Known issues

-* Some of the RaiNet summaries in *STEINS;GATE: My Darling's Embrace* do not display properly: this is because of the page size being too small in the Japanese version, can't do much about it.
+* Some of the RaiNet summaries in *STEINS;GATE: My Darling's Embrace* do not display properly: this is because of the page size being too small in the Japanese version, can't do much about it, however do know that they are the exact same as in the original *STEINS;GATE*.
-* The mail list for both *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram* do not display the actual characters' portraits, nothing to be done either—these menus remains fully functional otherwise.

 ## Report issues